Three Days in Dublin with Kids

 This is a kind of laid back day though quite active, the sort of day out that many Dublin families regularly enjoy.
 It’s a break from ‘touring’ proper and a chance for the family to just have some fun together.
 There is lots to do in the Park, so take your pick from any of the suggestions below.

-Dublin Zoo is always a hit with kids and will easily occupy the whole morning – try to get there as early as possible to avoid the crowds, especially at weekends.
+This will easily occupy the whole morning – try to get there as early as possible to avoid the crowds, especially at weekends.

 They have child seats available as well as little pull along trailers for smaller children, while older children will enjoy it best if you rent tandem bikes.

-Just wandering around the park on bikes, stopping off at anything that looks interesting, is a real pleasure, and if you are very quiet you can get quite close to the herds of deer.
+Just wandering around the park on bikes, stopping off at anything that looks interesting, is a real pleasure.
+The park is very varied, with garden areas, sports fields (including pony polo) and wilder areas that feel miles away from the city.

 Aras an Uactaráin, the residence of the president of Ireland, is open for tours on Saturdays only.
 The tours are free but tickets are required and can be obtained at the Phoenix Park visitor centre.
 The American Ambassador to Ireland also lives in the Park, and although his residence is not open to the public you can get a great view of it from an area known as the Fifteen Acres.